 The incidence of Canine Cognitive Disorder increases with age.
 One study found that dogs over 16 years old experienced the highest rates of this dementia-like disease but symptoms started in dogs as young as 10 years old.

 Dogs with canine cognitive disorder often experience disturbances in their sleep/wake cycles and may be up—and pacing around the house—all night.
-Calming dog beds and medications could help ease the symptoms.
+Calming soft chew treats or hemp oil could help ease the symptoms and give your pup a good night’s rest.

 Your house is also quieter at night, making it easier for your dog to tune into sounds in the environment that could trigger anxious behaviors like panting and restlessness.